svedel/greattunes/examples/README.md

 In this example it is shown how to define integer covariates and illustrates how the framework handles cases of mixed covariate data types (some continuous, some integer) better than pure integer covariates.

 File: `Example 6 - Functions with integer covariates.ipynb`

+### Example 7: Make the best brownie

+This example illustrates how to combine covariates of all the different data types (continuous, integer, categorical) to solve a complex and somewhat relevant real-life problem: finding the best brownie recipe!

+File: `Example 7 - Make the best brownie.ipynb`